Meet the Dorm Heads

 kravis hall | Jeff Moore

-Mr. Moore is in his second year as the Kravis dorm head.
+Mr. Moore is in his third year as the Kravis dorm head.
 Jeff also works in College Guidance and is the head varsity football and JV basketball coach.
 Before arriving at Loomis, he spent three years at another boarding school in a residential life administrative role.
 He lives in the Kravis with his wife, Brittany, and their chocolate lab, Ollie.

 “I look forward to creating a culture of brotherhood and camaraderie in Kravis.
 It’s a very amazing experience to have so many boys form such special relationships in our dorm.
 Kravis Hall is a great place for boys to grow, mature, and be comfortable in their own skin.
 I am very excited to continue Kravis traditions, including Kravis Basketball Association, Kravis Cookouts, and the Secret Valentine Swap.”